 Research Assistant | Immigration and Immigrant Families

-The immigration and immigrant families team is one of six policy centers at CLASP.
-It defends against harmful anti-immigrant policies as well as advocates for policies that promote the health and wellbeing of immigrant children, youth, and families.
-Our advocacy centers on immigration policies that keep families together, promote healthy child development, and strengthen economic security and educational opportunity.
-CLASP also co-chairs the Protecting Immigrant Families campaign, which protects immigrants’ and their families’ access to health, nutrition, and income supports.
+The Immigration and Immigrant Families team, one of five policy centers at CLASP, focuses on defending against harmful anti-immigrant policies and advocating for policies that promote the health and wellbeing of immigrant children, youth, and families.
+Our advocacy work is focused on immigration policies that keep families together, promote healthy child development, and strengthen economic security and educational opportunity.
+CLASP anchors the Children Thrive Action Network (CTAN), whose mission it is to defend and support children in the United States in mixed-status immigrant families.
+CTAN works in support of all children of immigrants, regardless of race, ethnicity, religion, language, ability, income, or nationality.
+CLASP also co-chairs the Protecting Immigrant Families (PIF) campaign, whose mission it is to protect immigrants’ and their families’ access to health, nutrition, and income supports.

-The successful candidate will have a passion for CLASP’s anti-poverty and racial equity agenda; strong written and oral communication skills; demonstrated capacity to balance priorities in a high-intensity, mission-driven environment; strong organizational skills; and attention to detail.
-Working closely with seasoned team members, the research assistant will gain experience with a credible, well-respected nonprofit.
-He/she will be immersed in policy advocacy—including national legislative and executive branch advocacy—research and writing, coalition activities, and work with state and local governments.
+The successful candidate will have a passion for CLASP’s anti-poverty and racial equity agenda, very strong organizational skills and attention to detail, strong written and oral communication skills, demonstrated capacity to balance priorities in a high-intensity, mission-driven environment, and ability to adapt work to new information, changing conditions, or unexpected obstacles.
+Working closely with more senior members of the team, the Research Assistant will gain experience with a well-respected and credible nonprofit in all aspects of policy advocacy, including national legislative and executive branch advocacy, work with state and local governments, research and writing, and coalition activities.

-While specific activities will depend on our advocacy agenda as well as the team’s needs at a given time, examples of likely activities include the following:
+While the specific activities will depend on the advocacy agenda and the needs of the team as a whole, examples of likely activities include the following:

 - Developing written and graphical presentations of research.

 Writing and Report Production